-13 - The commanders
+9 - The leaders

-Each commander has a certain prestige that can affect the loyalty of villages or groups encountered.
-The number of commanders and their initial prestige is mentioned in each scenario.
+Each leader has a certain prestige that can affect the hostility of groups encountered.
+The number of leaders and their initial prestige is mentioned in each scenario.

-Each commander is represented by its counter and behaves like a combat group if he is accompanied by soldiers.
+Each leader is represented by a counter and behaves like a combat group if he is accompanied by soldiers.
 For movement purposes, consider only the movement point allowance of the group.

-The prestige of a commander increases by 1 for every tactical battle won.
+The prestige of a leader increases by 1 for every tactical battle won.
 It is decreased by 1 point for every battle lost or withdrawal before battle.
-The prestige level for a commander may never fall below 1.
-A new commander may appear during the game if a group without a commander wins at least two tactical battles.
-Its highest ranking character becomes its commander, with a prestige of 2.
+It is also decreased by 1 point if he loots a town or city.
+The prestige level for a leader may never fall below 1.
+A new leader may appear during the game if a group without a leader wins at least two tactical battles.
+Its highest ranking character becomes its leader, with a prestige of 2.

-If in the meantime the group gets reorganized, the above rule is still valid if at least 50% of the initial group members are still present.
+If in the meantime the group is reorganized, the above rule is still valid if at least 50% of the initial group members are still present.